karpathy/neuraltalk2/README.md

 $ luarocks install image
 ```

+We're also going to need the [cjson](http://www.kyne.com.au/~mark/software/lua-cjson-manual.html) library so that we can load/save json files.
+Look under their section 2.4 for easy luarocks install.

-If you'd like to train on an NVIDIA GPU using CUDA (which you really, really want to since we're using a VGGNet), you'll of course need a GPU, and you will have to install the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit).
+If you'd like to run on an NVIDIA GPU using CUDA (which you really, really want to if you're training a model, since we're using a VGGNet), you'll of course need a GPU, and you will have to install the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit).
 Then get the `cutorch` and `cunn` packages:

 ```bash
 $ luarocks install cutorch